WasabiMushyPeas/E28-Turbo/README.md

 The GM Open Element Sensor is a good choice for this build.

+### CLT Sensor

+The stock E38/E30 Closed Element CLT is a good choice for this build however the GM CLT works too.

 ### TPS Sensor

 The Bosh E34 TPS sensor is a good choice for this build.